 In the toss-up between love vs. infatuation, not everybody will pursue a relationship bound by true love once the infatuation disappears.
 For some, the first sign of dwindling passion signals trouble.
 I’m not feeling it anymore.
 I need to break up with her.
 He must not be “the One” after all.
 I need to find somebody with whom I can feel amazing ALL THE TIME.

-Such thoughts echo in the minds of people who love to lose themselves in passion, desire and intensity.
-They live for the chase, thrive on conquest, love dramatic gestures and often fall prey to painful longing.
+Such thoughts echo in the minds of people who love to lose themselves in passion, desire, and intensity.
+They live for the chase, thrive on conquest, love dramatic gestures, and often fall prey to painful longing.
 They are masters in the art of infatuation.
 But while deeply craving connection, their need for the constant “high” makes them unable to sustain a long-term relationship.
-Intense passion, often confused with true love, is usually associated with a strong and sometimes desperate attempt to possess or control the other person – sometimes to get something from them.
+Intense passion is often confused with true love and is usually associated with a strong and sometimes desperate attempt to possess or control the other person – sometimes to get something from them.

-True love, in contrast, is relatively drama-free, calm and peaceful.
+True love, in contrast, is relatively drama-free, calm, and peaceful.
 It is about loving and accepting another person as they are and not at all about trying to control them.
-Obsessive worries about the future – When will he call me again?
-Is he seeing other people?
-Where is this headed? – are replaced by honest, open-hearted communication and authentic connection.
+When it is true love these obsessive worries about the future – When will he/she call me again?
+Is he/she seeing other people?
+Where is this headed? – will be replaced by honest, open-hearted communication and authentic connection.
 This is a natural progression of a healthy relationship to a deeper level of intimacy and commitment where passion can be rekindled and stoked.

 * * *

-As the Persian poet Rumi wrote, “Love is the bridge between you and everything”.
+As the Persian poet, Rumi wrote, “Love is the bridge between you and everything”.
 When we achieve true love, it opens our hearts and gives greater meaning to our lives.
 It connects us more deeply to all of the world.
-Be true to who you are and enjoy the highs of infatuation, but do not fear when the infatuation begins to cease.
-Just remember – the death of infatuation often signals the planting of true love’s seeds.
+To achieve true love, you need to be true to who you are.
+And while you certainly can enjoy the highs of infatuation, there is no need to fear when the infatuation begins to cease.
+Just remember – the death of infatuation oftentimes signals the planting of true love’s seeds.

 Here are a few hand-picked articles for you to read next: